ChristopherWilkerson/DevNotes/datascientistREADME.md

 new_df = pd.merge(orders, customers)

 This will match up all of the customer information to the orders that each customer made.

+Inner Merge III
+10 min

+In addition to using pd.merge(), each DataFrame has its own .merge() method.
+For instance, if you wanted to merge orders with customers, you could use:

+new_df = orders.merge(customers)

+This produces the same DataFrame as if we had called pd.merge(orders, customers).

+We generally use this when we are joining more than two DataFrames together because we can “chain” the commands.
+The following command would merge orders to customers, and then the resulting DataFrame to products:

+big_df = orders.merge(customers)\
+    .merge(products)